robotnikz/WinBorgManager/README.md

 ## 💡 Motivation

-While **Vorta** is a fantastic and comprehensive tool for BorgBackup, I wanted to create a **modern, lightweight alternative specifically for Windows**.
+I use **Vorta** for BorgBackup on my Linux machine to connect to my remote SSH Borg repositories.
+While Vorta is excellent, I wanted to create a **modern, lightweight alternative specifically for Windows**.
 My goal was to build an app that feels native (using Windows 11 aesthetics) and focuses on speed and simplicity—making it incredibly fast to **mount archives and access individual files** via Windows Explorer without the overhead of a heavy cross-platform interface.

 ## 🚀 Features